GannettDigital/chef-slug-deployment/README.md

  * a tgz with a Python `virtualenv`
  * a `sbt universal:packageZipTarball`
- * a node.js project root, with package installed in `node_packages`
+ * a node.js project root, with packages installed in `node_packages`

 ## Procfile?